opea-project/GenAIExamples/ChatQnA/kubernetes/manifests/README.md

 > [NOTE]

-- Be sure to modify HUGGINGFACEHUB_API_TOKEN and other important values in qna_configmap_guadi.yaml and qna_configmap_xeon.yaml
+- Be sure to modify HF_TOKEN and other important values in qna_configmap_guadi.yaml and qna_configmap_xeon.yaml
 - Be sure the node has path /mnt/models to store all the models

 ### Deploy